 Pilates is an exercise method, which relies on strengthening core postural muscles.
 It works by building strength from the inside out, rebalancing the body and bringing it into correct alignment.
-It helps to reshape your body, which will become longer, leaner and more toned.
-It avoids the muscle and ligament damage, sometimes associated with other fitness regimes.
-Specific problem-areas can be targeted by an exercise, but always in relation to the rest of one’s body.
+To find out more information on prices & terms and conditions, please click here.

 - Mother & Baby Pilates